MikeDigitize/JSFundamentals/README.md

 ```

+### Let and const

-ES6 introduced two new ways for variables to be declared; <code>const</code> and <code>let</code>.
+ES6 introduced two new ways for variables to be declared <code>const</code> and <code>let</code>.
 These both have different scoping criteria to var or function.
 Const and let are block scoped which means they are available only within the block <code>{ }</code> they are declared in.

 ```javascript
 for (let i = 0; i < 5l i++) {